Matrix balancing based interior point methods for point set matching problems: Introduction

-Two unlabeled point sets can be regarded as two histograms, whose distance can be fast evaluated by various information divergences, for instance, Hellinger distances, Kullback-Leibler divergences and Jensen Shannon divergences.
+Two unlabeled point sets can be regarded as two histograms, whose distance can be fast evaluated by various information divergences, e.g., Hellinger distances, Kullback-Leibler divergences and Jensen Shannon divergences.
 From a perspective of correspondence retrieval, a natural choice is Wasserstein distance (also known as the earth mover's distance \cite{Rubner2000}).
-Instead of performing a pointwise comparison of the probability distributions, Wasserstein distance quantifies the minimal cost of moving the probability mass from one distribution to the other distribution.
+Wasserstein distance quantifies the minimal cost of moving the probability mass from one distribution to the other distribution.
 In the 1780's, Monge described a problem of transporting a pile of soil with the least amount of work.
 In the 1940's, Kantorovich \cite{RefWorks:Kant} employed a dual variation principle to convert the original nonlinear problem into a linear programming problem and to study the optimal solutions.
 A survey of theoretical works on this problem can be found in \cite{RefWorks:Evans}\cite{Vill1} or \cite{Vill2}.
-Optimal transport has many applications in image retrieval, image registration, image morphing, shape matching and maching learning, see~\cite{WP}, \cite{RefWorks:Kaijser}, \cite{RTG}, \cite{ZYHT}, \cite{RefWorks:Rabin},\cite{Peyre2019},\cite{Schmitzer2015}, \cite{RefWorks:Museyko},\cite{Chen2013},\cite{Kolouri2017},\cite{Cuturi2014}.
-In the application of point-set registration, we can incorporate optimal transport in feature based methods to estimate the transforms and the correspondence in the existence of outliers, for instance, Hellinger distances based point set matching model (HD)\cite{JMIV}.
-The HD model can be regarded as an approximation of optimal transport, when the kernel scale tends to infinity.
-With a finite kernel scale, the measure preserving constraint is relaxed to tolerate the existence of outliers.
+Nowadays, optimal transport has been applied in various tasks, including image retrieval, image registration, image morphing, shape matching and maching learning, see~\cite{WP}, \cite{RefWorks:Kaijser}, \cite{RTG}, \cite{ZYHT}, \cite{RefWorks:Rabin},\cite{Peyre2019},\cite{Schmitzer2015}, \cite{RefWorks:Museyko},\cite{Chen2013},\cite{Kolouri2017},\cite{Cuturi2014}.